Pizza (2012 film): Casting

 The makers initially approached Prasanna, and later Vaibhav, for the lead role; Vaibhav declined as he did not like the story.
 Vijay Sethupathi, who worked on several of Karthik's shorts, was eventually cast after Karthik approached him.
 The name of Sethupathi's character, Michael, was derived from a turkey that Karthik once witnessed responding to that name during scripting.
 The makers considered Oviya for being the lead actress before Remya Nambessan was finalised.
 After playing a rural character in Kullanari Koottam (2011), she was excited to portray a modern and urban character who was vastly different.

 Karunakaran, who Karthik had known since his stint on the reality series Naalaya Iyakkunar, accepted the director's request to act in the film.
-This was the first collaboration between Karthik and Bobby Simha, who became a staple of the director's films, while Nalan Kumarasamy, early in his career and Kavin, in his career debut, made brief appearances.
+This was the first collaboration between Karthik and Bobby Simha, who became a staple of the director's later films, while Nalan Kumarasamy, early in his career and Kavin, in his career debut, made brief appearances.